bookofproofs/bookofproofs.github.io/_sources/history/18th-century/condorcet.md

 * In 1777 Condorcet was appointed Secretary of the Académie des Sciences.
 * He had been advised by Voltaire and by d'Alembert to become an expert in writing obituaries in order to improve his chances of getting the post.
 * His most important work was on probability and the philosophy of mathematics, especially his treatise Essay on the Application of Analysis to the Probability of Majority Decisions (1785).
-* and he presented it as an attempt to demonstrate the applicability of calculation to "questions of interest for common utility".
+* He presented it as an attempt to demonstrate the applicability of calculation to "questions of interest for common utility".
 * It was concerned explicitly, as Condorcet explains at the beginning of the introduction, with the practice, widespread since antiquity, of submitting all individuals to the will of the greatest number.
 * It was also concerned with the differences between ancient and modem constitutions to which Condorcet returned throughout the rest of his life ...
 * The justification for majority voting in the ancient constitutions, Condorcet wrote in the 'Essai', was associated with "the words 'freedom' and 'utility'," more than with '''truth' and 'justice'." ...